LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Approach

 \subsection{Global Logic Inference}

 Given a set of local logic properties \(\mathcal{P} = \{\varphi(p^1), \varphi(p^2), \ldots, \varphi(p^m)\}\) at the \(t^{th}\) round, the server aggregates them to construct the global property \(P_g\) that all clients should satisfy.
-The core idea is to group clients with similar properties and derive a global property from these clusters.
-This approach helps mitigate both targeted and untargeted attacks, as malicious clients with properties considerably different from benign ones can be isolated, reducing their impact on the aggregated property \(P_g\).
+The core idea involves multi-level aggregation, where clients with similar properties are first clustered to derive a global property for each cluster.
+These cluster-level properties are then aggregated to form the final global logic properties.
+This approach helps mitigate targeted and untargeted attacks, as malicious clients with properties considerably different from benign ones can be isolated, reducing their impact on the global property \(P_g\).